IFB-ElixirFr/sandboxbioscenarios/session03/steps/step04.md

 # The end of a file
 ## *tail*

-If you just want to check the end of a file, you may use the `tail` command:
+The `tail` command can be used to check the end of a file:

 <Execute command=tail SAOUHSC.bed />
 ```